Flower (Jisoo song): Composition and lyrics

 "Flower" was written by Vince, Teddy, Kush, and VVN, with composition from the latter two alongside 24, who also handled the production.
 Musically, it is a mid-tempo pop, dance, and trap song that incorporates traditional Korean melodies, indie, and Caribbean elements.
 It is characterized by a "distinctive" bass sound, minimal arrangement, poetic lyrics, and "Jisoo's unique vocals".
 The lyrics talk about overcoming a toxic relationship, "leaving behind nothing but the whiff of flora".
-The word "Flower" was used as a metaphor to describe the singer's heartbreak, with the line, "Nothing is left but the scent of flower."
-Eventually the "flowers come to their own and bloom" as the protagonists leave the toxic relationship and come to her own self, with the line, "Spring comes and we say bye bye bye."
+The word "Flower" was used as a metaphor to describe the singer's heartbreak, with the line, "Nothing is left but the scent of flower".
+Eventually the "flowers come to their own and bloom" as the protagonists leaves the toxic relationship and come to her own self, with the line, "Spring comes and we say bye bye bye."
 In terms of musical notation, the song was written in the key of A minor and has a tempo of 124 beats per minute.

 Critical reception

 Rhian Daly, writing for NME, praised the poetic lyricism as well as the fresh production of "Flower", naming it one of the best K-pop songs of the year.
 Daly noted that the song successfully managed "to mix elegance with inventiveness and elements of modern production with more traditional sounding sonics".
-For Rolling Stone, Tim Chan commended the song's "finger-snapping production" as well as Jisoo's confident vocal delivery, which he felt managed to make the lyrics feel very personal as well as keep the listener's attention.
+For Rolling Stone, Tim Chan commended the song's "finger-snapping production" as well as Jisoo's confident vocal delivery, which he felt managed to make the lyrics feel personal as well as keep the listener's attention.
 Samantha H. Chung for The Harvard Crimson labeled "Flower" a "classy, laid-back debut", with appreciation for the verses's "sophisticated, mature groove that creates an almost indie sound" and the song's "compelling hook".
 Chung found that the song was well-fitting for Jisoo and praised her "understated charisma" for carrying the track, although she criticized its "meandering cadence".
 Writing for The Straits Times, Jan Lee praised the song as "pretty and elegant", though she felt it "would have benefited from a more memorable hook."
-Rolling Stone ranked "Flower" number 67 in their list of The 100 Best Songs of 2023, calling it a "sophisticated track with a staccato, Latin-tinged melody and Caribbean-inspired percussion" that "feels instantly familiar yet unlike anything else on the radio".
-Grammy included it in their list of the 15 K-Pop Songs That Took 2023 By Storm, calling it "elegant and delicate", highlighting the song's overall production, and Jisoo's solo potential.
+Rolling Stone ranked "Flower" number 67 in their list of "The 100 Best Songs of 2023", calling it a "sophisticated track with a staccato, Latin-tinged melody and Caribbean-inspired percussion" that "feels instantly familiar yet unlike anything else on the radio".
+Grammy included it in their list of the "15 K-Pop Songs That Took 2023 By Storm", calling it "elegant and delicate", highlighting the song's overall production, and Jisoo's solo potential.